YungSpecht/DiceChess/README.md

 - Once you have started the program you will find yourself in the main menu of the game.
 - Press start to start a new game.
 Instructions about the gameplay can be found to the right of the board at all times.
 - To roll the dice just press on it with your cursor.
-- If you have a pawn that can be promoted on the next move and you roll a 1, you can move the pawn forward and in the terminal you will be prompted to enter what piece you want to promote to.
+- If you have a pawn that can be promoted on the next move and you roll a 1, you can move the pawn forward and in the UI you will be prompted to enter what piece you want to promote to.
-- To switch to a mode closer to regular chess (without check) you can navigate to the GameScreen.java class inside `desktop\src\com\group4\dicechess\GUI\GameScreen.java` and change the method `diceChess()` at the beginning of the `render()` method to `chess()` to remove the rolling of the dice.

 ## Authors